 Travel towels are really light, dry up super quickly, and are so thin that they barely take any space in my luggage.
 It took me a few days to get used to the texture, but now I never travel without one (they can also double as blankets when it gets cold in the plane or in a bus).
 I recommend this one from Youphoria.

 Packing cubes.
 They’ll save you tons of space because they compress air and they’re also a great way to stay organized.
 I can unpack easily and I always know where to find my things instead of scrambling through my bag and making a mess as soon as I arrive at my accommodation.
 I recommend this set of packing cubes from Ebags.

 Travel Insurance for Tulum & Mexico

 Medical care in Mexico is great, but it can get expensive.
 Mexico has so many adventurous activities to offer and so, you’ll want to make sure your current insurance will cover you in the case of any accidents.
-Honestly, you’ll probably be fine (I don’t mean to scare you!), but the chance of something happening does exist, and there’s nothing like having peace of mind during your trip, right?
+Honestly, you’ll probably be fine, but the chance of something happening does exist, and there’s nothing like having peace of mind during your trip, right?

 If you don’t currently have travel insurance, I highly recommend World Nomads.
 They’ll cover most nationalities and over 150 adventure activities that most other insurance companies don’t.
 You can also make claims online and even extend or adjust your insurance while you’re already traveling.